Types of Microform, Their Differences, and Their Uses

 • Quickly replicating and distributing files

-Besides cutting the odds for theft or a breach in half, proper microfilm disposal is a key part of ensuring compliance with data protection laws like HIPAA, FACTA, and the GLBA.
+Once microfilm reels are scanned, or when they need to be disposed of, consider secure destruction services to destroy the physical copies.
+Aside from cutting the odds for theft or breaches in half, proper microfilm disposal is a key part of ensuring compliance with data protection laws like HIPAA, FACTA, and the GLBA.

 Record Nations partners with secure and reliable storage and scanning providers across the United States.
 To get started finding the one best for your storage or scanning needs, fill out the form on the right or give us a call at (866) 385-3706 for a free, no-obligation quote from services in your area.